-considers aggravating and mitigating circumstances.274 Jurisdictions typically require juries to find at least one aggravating factor or circumstance which is not outweighed by mitigating factors.275 Potential aggravating factors include the relationship between the victim and the defendant, extreme brutality, commission for the felony, multiple murders, and a prior record of violence.276 Many of the aggravating and mitigating factors noted in death penalty statutes tend to vary along gender lines.277
+The death penalty has essentially been restricted to "a narrow category of the most serious crimes," namely murders that are committed in particularly egregious circumstances.
+In Atkins v.
+Virginia, the Supreme Court noted that capital punishment sentences are typically limited to those who commit a murder with an aggravating circumstance.
+During the sentencing hearing, a jury considers aggravating and mitigating circumstances.
+Jurisdictions typically require juries to find at least one aggravating factor or circumstance which is not outweighed by mitigating factors in order to impose a death sentence.
+Potential aggravating factors include the relationship between the victim and the defendant, extreme brutality, commission for the felony, multiple murders, and a prior record of violence.
+Many of the aggravating and mitigating factors noted in death penalty statutes tend to vary along gender lines.

-Certain aggravating circumstances, such as premeditation, prior criminal record, or felony murder conviction, are more likely to lead to a sentence of death than crimes committed absent these aggravating circumstances.278 Aggravating factors that increase the likelihood of a death sentence, such as a prior criminal history and violent circumstances surrounding the crime, are more likely to affect male murder defendants than female murder defendants.279 For example, in 2017, the Federal Bureau of Investigation found that men commit a disproportionately higher percentage of violent crimes than do women-accounting for 79.5% of arrestees for violent crimes.280
+Certain aggravating circumstances, such as premeditation, prior criminal record, or felony murder conviction, are more likely to lead to a sentence of death than crimes committed absent these aggravating circumstances.277 Aggravating factors that increase the likelihood of a death sentence, such as a prior criminal history and violent circumstances surrounding the crime, are more likely to affect male murder defendants than female murder defendants.278 For example, in 2017, the Federal Bureau of Investigation found that men commit a disproportionately higher percentage of violent crimes than do women-accounting for 79.5% of arrestees for violent crimes.279

 Emotional disturbance, a common mitigating factor, and domestic circumstances surrounding a crime also contribute to gender disparities in sentencing.
-Judges and juries are more likely to find emotional distress in homicide cases with female defendants than those with male defendants.281 Domestic homicide is often seen as less serious than felony murder because the murder of a family member or sexual partner is mitigated by the stresses of domestic life.282 Because the victims of female killers are substantially more likely to be family members or intimate partners, the tendency to exclude domestic homicides from capital murder contributes to gender disparities in sentencing.283 Two possible rationales underlying this "domestic discount" include the "heat of passion" doctrine and the "diminished responsibility" defense, both of which create a narrative that the offender acted out of powerful and painful emotions provoked by the victim and was not truly in control.284 Many of the women on death row who have killed a
+Judges and juries are more likely to find emotional distress in homicide cases with female defendants than those with male defendants.
+Domestic homicide is often seen as less serious than felony murder because the murder of a family member or sexual partner is "mitigated by the stresses of domestic life."
+Because the victims of female killers are substantially more likely to be family members or intimate partners, the tendency to exclude domestic homicides from